gregdrew12/cs1666_organization/management/InfRun.md

 			b.
 Chaining Bezier Curves
 			c.
 Procedural Generation Slides (due 11/15)
 		2. Physics Engine Team
 			a.
-More precisely track player movement (shift integers to floats while maintaining good game performance)
+More precisely track and handle character positioning without ruining performance.
+Currently integers values are handling character position, need to shift to floating point values.
 			b.
-Static obstacle collisions
+Non-game ending static obstacle collisions; handle the physics of those. (e.g. of non-game ending collision: player lands on the top of an object and rolls right off of it).
 		3. Other (contributors from Entire Team)
 			a.
-Begin work on power ups
+Start on building the overall power up system.
+Only some backend structures and functions.
 1. 11/17 - 11/30
 	* Manager: NAME
 	* Goals: